iv461/icey/README.md

 # Key features:

 - ICEY introduces modern asynchronous programming to ROS using Streams (Promises) and coroutines (async/await)
-- ICEY removes unnecessary boilerplate code for using parameters, creating and spawning nodes and synchronization
+- ICEY minimizes boilerplate code needed for using parameters, creating and spawning nodes and synchronization
-- Automatic synchronization,
+- Automatic synchronization, unifying usage of TF as a form of synchronization
 - Fully featured: Parameters, Pub/Sub, TF, Services, Lifecycle Nodes, `message_filters`, `image_transport`
-- Extensible: Example extension to support custom `image_transport`-publishers/subscribers
+- Extensible: [We demonstrate](doc/extending_icey.md) the extension of ICEY for custom `image_transport`-publishers/subscribers

 - Easy asynchronous programming using promises, you do not [have to deal with callback groups in order to prevent deadlocks](https://docs.ros.org/en/jazzy/How-To-Guides/Using-callback-groups.html) or spawning extra threads